Mortgage Basics #Guides #Industry News

 Utilizing Fixed-Rate Mortgages to Reduce Interest Rate Risk

 Conventional thinking is to lock yourself into a fixed-rate mortgage at the first sign of rate hikes.
 However, if inflation is a lagging indicator and bond yields are a leading factor, then waiting for the right moment to lock in may be the most suitable way to proceed.
+Fixed rates are influenced by bond yields, which typically respond to market expectations of inflation and interest rate trends.
+Fixed-rate mortgages offer stability and predictable payments.

 Utilizing Variable-Rate Mortgages to Reduce Interest Rate Risk

-Mortgage Rates Forecast for Buyers and Sellers in 2024 ( Updated September 2024)
+Mortgage Rates Forecast for Buyers and Sellers in 2025 ( Updated January 2025)

 It’s probably best not to have specific expectations from the economy.
 Even the experts keep missing the mark on predictions, making long-term forecasting even more difficult.

 If you want to sell and have more than 50% equity and a healthy cash flow, deferring your decision for a year or two with a shorter-term or variable rate option until house prices bounce back will make the most sense.
-But keep in mind that nothing is for sure, and homes may not bounce back to 2021 levels – they were in a bubble in some coveted urban regional markets.
+But keep in mind that nothing is for sure, and homes may not bounce back to 2021 levels they were in a bubble in some coveted urban regional markets.

 Bank of Canada Monetary Policy Forecast 2025

-Core inflation, the measurement the Bank of Canada relies on when making policy rate decisions, is expected to ease, returning to 2% in the second half of 2025.
-With inflation at the 2% target, the BoC will likely reduce rates within the neutral rate range of 2.25% to 3.25%.
+With the core measures of inflation at the 2% target, the BoC will likely continue to reduce rates until they fall within the neutral rate range of 2.25% to 3.25%.
 The neutral rate is the policy rate that allows monetary policy to maintain the economy without stimulating or slowing it down.

-Mortgage Rate Predictions 2025-2029 (Updated September 2024)
+Mortgage Rate Predictions 2026-2029 (Updated January 2025)

 While it’s almost impossible to predict where interest rates are headed, most economists agree that we will likely see a more gradual reduction now that inflation appears to be under control.